ericyoun430/bank_frontend/README.md

-# React + Vite

-First time ever coding a frontend with React
+First time ever coding a frontend with React and tailwind